-If all ports have \underline{CDP} awareness disabled the switch forwards \underline{CDP} frames received from neighbor devices.
-If at least one port has \underline{CDP} awareness enabled all \underline{CDP} frames are
+If all ports have CDP awareness disabled the switch forwards CDP frames received from neighbor devices.
+If at least one port has CDP awareness enabled all CDP frames are terminated by the switch.

 NOTE: When CDP awareness on a port is disabled the CDP information isn't removed immediately, but gets when the hold time is exceeded.